 One of eight clubs spanning Europe and the United States—from Paris and London to New York City and Philadelphia—the Chicago branch was the last survivor of the network by the early 1950s.
 Over time, our local club evolved into an alternative dormitory serving downtown art schools and providing scholarships for nearly 25 years.
 As those schools began erecting their own state-of-the-art dormitories, the club faced a turning point, with fewer residents, a deteriorating landmark building, and no cash reserves.

 In 2006, after a plan to restore and renovate the building proved beyond our resources, the Board of Directors made the tough decision to sell the property in order to preserve and contemporize the organization.
 By February 2007, the property was sold and the net proceeds were invested in an operating fund to seed and grow our organization’s new purpose.
-Today’s 3Arts both expands on the original mission and continues to connect equity and the arts by investing directly in Chicago’s women-identified artists, artists of color, and Deaf and disabled artists.
+Today’s 3Arts both expands on the original mission and continues to connect equity and the arts by investing directly in a diversity of Chicago’s artists.